Eagle Materials Inc (EXP)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Eagle Materials Inc has shown fluctuations over the past few quarters.
-The cash ratio measures the company's ability to cover its short-term liabilities with cash and cash equivalents.
-A higher cash ratio indicates a stronger ability to pay off its current liabilities.
+The cash ratio of Eagle Materials Inc has fluctuated over the reported periods, ranging from a low of 0.07 on March 31, 2023, to a high of 2.03 on June 30, 2021.
+This ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+A cash ratio of 1.00 or above generally indicates that the company can cover all of its current liabilities with its cash on hand.